Pherpher089/Nomad/ChangLog.md

+### ctutor - 0.4.5
+- Fixing hit algorithm to use raycast instead of Physics.OverlapBox
+- Fixed swing trail missing on a few weapons

 ### ctutor - 0.4.4
 - Fixed hitting issue with enemies
 - Fixed spawning when joining the game while the level is loading